Benefits & Leave 8 min

 Don’t keep score

-Only track employee time off for official reporting purposes, which some countries require.
 Track performance metrics based on real productivity without respect for hours spent in the office.
-Not only do studies show that employees who work long hours are more likely to suffer from health problems, like heart attacks and strokes, but working more than 55 hours doesn’t correlate to gains in productivity anyway.
+Not only do studies show that employees who work long hours are more likely to suffer from health conditions, like heart attacks and strokes, but working more than 55 hours per week doesn’t correlate to gains in productivity anyway.

 Download your Global Benefits Guide and attract top global talent